sulleyi/sulleyi.github.io/blog/posts/AIPowerProblem.md

 ---

-title: Artificial Intelligence: The Power Problem
+title: Artificial Intelligence - The Power Problem
 description: Why the current trend in power consumption is troubling and some potential solutions

 ---